Hagoromo Fulltouch Chalk: Hagoromo Bungu

-The company was founded in October 1932 as Nihon Chalk Seizosho.
+Hagoromo Bungu was founded in October 1932 as Nihon Chalk Seizosho.
 The original factory was located in Naka-ku, Nagoya, but was destroyed in August 1944 during World War II.
 The company was re-established in 1947 and renamed to Hagoromo Bungu.
 A factory in the nearby city of Kasugai was completed in 1961, and the offices moved there in 1992.